 Iced coffees, long evenings, al fresco dining- what’s not to love about the summer?
 The answer comes as one simple word: chafing.
-Chafing is the term used to describe that uncomfortable itch that can occur when the sun combines with summer clothing.
+Chafing is the term used to describe that uncomfortable itch that occurs when the sun combines with summer clothing.
 When the thighs rub together or loose cotton repeatedly buffs the skin, the reality of summer glamour is irritation in areas that cannot be itched in public.
 We’ve spoken before about how to stop the situation from occurring.
 However, if it’s too little too late and you can safely say the damage has been done, here’s what to put on chafing thighs.

 What is chub rub?

 If the term ‘chafing’ is new to you, you may have previously came across ‘chub rub’, a somewhat derogatory name for such a universally experienced issue.
 Chafing or chub rub can happen to men and women of all ages and sizes.
-Plus, as it is simply the result of a mixture of moisture and friction, it’s really nothing to be embarrassed by!
+Plus, as it is simply the result of a mixture of moisture and friction, it’s really nothing to be embarrassed of!

 As mentioned, chub rub can also occur from the result of fabric rubbing against skin, so it is not just down to skin-on-skin friction.
-This is why those who partake in a lot of endurance sports, such as cycling, can be particularly prone to a bit of chub rub.
+This is why those who partake in a lot of endurance sport, such as cycling, can be particularly prone to a bit of chub rub.

 Despite its name, chub rub is not a light-hearted inconvenience.
 According to Healthline, inflamed, moisture-laden skin can lead to a skin infection if left untreated.
 To dodge the situation entirely, whether it may come from cycling, running, or the summer heat, take a look at our guide on How to Stop Chafing.